Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 • Account deduction: The transaction amount is deducted directly from the Aadhaar-linked bank account of the user, ensuring a seamless and straightforward transaction process.

-• Basic banking transactions: AePS allows Aadhaar card holders to perform various basic banking transactions, including cash deposits, interbank and intrabank fund transfers, cash withdrawals, balance inquiries, and obtaining mini bank statements.
+• Basic banking transactions: AePS allows Aadhaar holders to perform various basic banking transactions, including cash deposits, inter-bank and intra-bank fund transfers, cash withdrawals, balance inquiries, and obtaining mini bank statements.
 These transactions can be conducted through a banking correspondent.

 How Does AePS Work?

-Access to crucial financial services can be obtained by simply recalling the 12-digit Aadhaar number, which is linked to your bank account.
-To verify a transaction or utilize the AePS (Aadhaar-enabled Payment System) facility, your fingerprint must be authenticated with your Aadhaar.
+Access to crucial financial services can be obtained by simply providing the 12-digit Aadhaar number, which is linked to your bank account.
+To verify a transaction or utilize the AePS (Aadhaar Enabled Payment System) facility, your fingerprint must be authenticated with your Aadhaar.
 The transaction will be processed by the bank only after the UIDAI (Unique Identification Authority of India) verifies your fingerprint.

-Let’s consider a scenario where an individual, claiming to be Anvay, presents an Aadhaar number associated with Anvay’s name.
-In order to complete a transaction and pay for his purchases from a merchant, Anvay needs to provide his fingerprint for verification.
+Let’s consider a scenario where an individual, say Anvay, presents an Aadhaar number associated with Anvay’s name.
+In order to complete a transaction and make a payment to a merchant for his purchases, Anvay needs to provide his fingerprint for verification.
 If the fingerprint matches, the bank will proceed with the transaction.
-Consequently, a significant number of entities are involved in facilitating such transactions:
+Consequently, several entities are involved in facilitating such transactions:

 1. The individual wishing to carry out the transaction.